timoML/fpga-zynq/README.md

 will provide you with all necessary files to instatiate a rv32 core on the fpga.
 Please note that this has been tested with the zc706 board only and could cause errors on other boards.
+There is also a precompiled bitstream (and its `Config.scala` file) available in `zc706/fpga-images-zc706-rv32Cow`.
+This build also includes a debug core to chipscope some signals (see `debug_nets.ltx`).

 First, source the following to set the environment for Xilinx Vivado and to obtain the license.